theshaune/fluent/README.md

 ## Thoughts

-Eplore a different naming convention for "pages", would "uniques", or "specifics" be better? or a subfolder in components

 Explore use of escaped characters such as @ to represent media() *class="12of12 | @sm-6of12 | @md-4of12"*
 - This worked well, It was visually easy to identify and quick to learn, consider implementing.